 Veterinary Medicine

 Cambridge offers a world-class opportunity to study the scientific basis of veterinary medicine and clinical veterinary science.
-Our course provides the fundamental building blocks on which to develop and excel in your specialist professional field.
+Our course provides the fundamental building blocks and practical training on which to develop a full range of competencies that will allow you to excel in whatever aspect of the broad veterinary field you choose to pursue and specialise.

 Veterinary Medicine at Caius